The hills are alive with the sound of Sarah in TLC’s new reality show.

 Bundled with the news of Palin’s upcoming show, which débuts November 14th, was the eyebrow-raising fact that it would be produced by Mark Burnett, who created “Survivor” and “The Apprentice.”
 Burnett’s mastery of the reality-TV formula would keep the show from being a certain kind of disaster but would also keep it from being truly revealing.
 And what could Palin’s agenda possibly be?
 Supposedly, it was to show us the wonders of Alaska (the show is called “Sarah Palin’s Alaska,” after all), to acquaint us with the state’s resources and its people, and, to some extent, with her own family.
 Why she thought that was a good idea, considering that she complained regularly about the media’s intrusion into her family life when she was John McCain’s running mate in 2008 (while, at the same time, frequently putting her children on display), is a mystery.
 Moreover, you might ask, how seriously will people take her as a political candidate—a Presidential candidate—once she has participated in a reality show?
 Karl Rove, the executive producer of the Republican Party, wondered the same thing.
 A couple of weeks ago, he said to Britain’s Daily Telegraph, “With all due candor, appearing on your own reality show . . .
 I am not certain how that fits in the American calculus of ‘That helps me see you in the Oval Office.’ ” Of course, Rove has reasons to want to undermine Palin, and this was an obvious opportunity to do so, but if Palin fails to win elective office in the future it probably won’t be because she did a reality show; it will be because of real-world reality—a shift in the political climate or a strong opponent.
 Even to wonder these days whether a foray into baldly profit-making, politically loaded entertainment reflects on a public figure’s worthiness for office is to risk being seen as, and feeling, priggish and prunish.

 Palin has an interesting family background, which she describes in her book “Going Rogue,” and I was hoping that she might explore that, and that she might reveal something profound about her avowed love of nature.
 I’ve seen only one episode of the show so far, but I’m not optimistic.
 We do meet her parents, but nearly every other moment comes across as calculated—including, in the first episode, the absence of her daughter Bristol—and we find out nothing about Alaska that we didn’t learn in elementary school.
-I know that some Americans think Palin is stupid, but I never realized that she thinks were stupid.
+I know that some Americans think Palin is stupid, but I never realized that she thinks we’re stupid.

 The first episode involves a couple of fun family outings.
 But before we leave the house let’s set outside a spell, shall we?
 Palin likes to do “a lot of my writing and researching, especially on a beautiful day . . . on our cement slab, where I get to take in the beauty of the lake.”
 The scene, it turns out, is really just an excuse to bring up a subject that infuriates her: the writer Joe McGinniss, who is working on an unauthorized biography of Palin, has naughtily rented the house next door.
 Palin’s husband, Todd, ambles onscreen and explains that “our summer has kind of been taken away from us” by this.
 Palin adds proudly that Todd and his buddies have put up a fourteen-foot-high fence—a fence that handily doubles as policy.
 “I thought that was a good example, what we just did.
 Others could look at it and say, ‘Oh, this is what we need to do to secure our nation’s border,’ ” she says.